openboy2012/FlickerNumber/README.md

 ```

 ## Updates
+- [2.0] the flicker number for swift.
+- [1.1] rename the method then they are more memorise.
 - [1.0] add the long long type integer or double number flicker function.
 - [0.2] add the NSNumberFormatter function.
 - [0.1] add the flicker number kit.